heeelol/BrainBrawl/README.md

 **Quiz System with Question Pool (Basic Version implemented ✅)**

+The quiz system allows users to take quizzes from a pool of questions, with various topics to choose from, providing a variety of engaging quizzes that keeps users interested.

+For now, there is only one topic available, which is "General Knowledge".
+The quiz system is designed to be extensible, allowing for easy addition of new topics and questions in the future.

+Currently, the quiz system is entirely frontend-based, with the questions and answers written down in a JavaScript file.
+When the quiz starts, the system retrieves the questions and their options from the JavaScript file, and the user is presented with these questions and multiple-choice answers, each question at a time.
+When the user selects an answer for a question, the system will check from the question data if it is correct or not.

+Once the user selects an option, the answer will be revealed instantly, and the user cannot select any other options and has to move onto the next question.
+If the answer is correct, the user gains 1 point, and if it is incorrect, the user does not lose or gain any points.

+After the quiz ends, the user is presented with their score (the number of questions answered correctly).
+Then the user can exit the quiz interface and return to the dashboard.

+In the future, the quiz will also use backend features, such as using the MongoDB database to store and retrieve question data, and more topics and multiplayer battles will be added.
+The system will also provide feedback on which questions were answered correctly or incorrectly, allowing users to learn from their mistakes.

 **Real-time 1v1 Battle Mode (🔜 Milestone 2)**

 **XP System, Level Progression (🔜  Milestone 2)**